-As indicated earlier scenario 3, I already a low cost scenario, as compared with scenario 4, but it contains levels of renewable generation that will be hard to integrate and assumes deeper reduction on renewable.
+As indicated earlier Scenario 3 is a low cost Scenario, as compared with Scenario 4, but it contains levels of renewable generation that will be hard to integrate and assumes deeper reduction on renewable.
 Hence the entry or not of the peakers above did not change the opinion on this case.

-In the existing S4S3B portfolio, it can be observed that moving from year 2025 into year 2028, there was a total of 1160 MW of thermal generation retirements at San Juan 6 CC, AES 1&2, and diesel CC units, while one (1) new large CCGT gas unit (302 MW) was added.
+In the existing S4S3B portfolio, from year 2025 into year 2028 there was a total of 1160 MW of thermal generation retirements at San Juan 6 CC, AES 1&2, and diesel CCGT units, while one (1) new large CCGT gas unit (302 MW) was added.
 In addition, four (4) peaker units with a total of 115 MW were added in the years 2026 to 2028, bringing the PRM to 31.1% in 2028 (including a demand response of 3.1% of peak demand).
 In this case the PRM was biding and was investigated further as described below.

-In this portfolio, it can be observed that in year 2032, there was a total of 514 MW of thermal generation retirements at PREPA's existing diesel CCGT and GT units.
+In this portfolio, in year 2032 there was a total of 514 MW of thermal generation retirements at PREPA's existing diesel CCGT and GT units.
 The only thermal new units added in 2032 was a 16 MW diesel reciprocal unit, which brings the PRM to 33.2% in 2032, including a demand response of 3.5% of peak demand.
 The effect is marginal and towards the end of the period.
 Also, strategy 1 does not provides adequate levels of local reserves for resiliency.